rydmike/flex_color_scheme/README.md

 You can of course also use these sub theming functions, and even complement them with `copyWith` values for properties they do not provide.
 Please note that the `FlexSubThemes` static helper functions are not meant to provide all properties for all existing sub themes.
-They only cover the ones and properties needed by `FlexColorScheme`.
+They only cover the properties and themes needed by `FlexColorScheme`.
 When using `FlexColorScheme` you can use the `FlexSubThemesData` configuration class, passed in to `FlexColorScheme.subThemesData` property, as a convenient way configure and customize them.